bensmus/ridechecks-electron/README.md

 That blog describes how to modify source code for a web application in order to use it in an Electron desktop application.
 The blog mainly helped me to:
 - Add code (`electron-app/public/electron.js`) which implements the Electron main process.
 - Add code (`electron-app/public/preload.js`) which specifies how the Electron main process can communicate with the renderer process.
-This is described as an optional step in the blog, but has become a mandatory step since the blog's publication due to stricter security enforcement in the new Electron version.
+This is described as an optional step in the blog, but has become a mandatory step since the blog's publication due to security policies in the new Electron version.
 - Run and package the Electron app by installing the necessary packages and updating the `electron-app/package.json`.

 Besides spawning the renderer process, the main process handles: